dragonflypl/web-wiki/web-performance.md

 DOM and CSSOM is combined into Render Tree.
 Render Tree has only visible content.

 Layout step is responsible for setting width/height and position of the elements.
 Basically Box Model boxes are constructed.
-It emits Layout events in Timeline - this is another area for improvement.
+It emits Layout events in Timeline - this is another area for improvement (e.g. Layout of one element can affect other).
+Layout is sometimes called Reflow.

 ##### CSS is render blocking!
 And CSS is blocking JavaScript execution (!!!!)